egfx/ShareableTweets/README.md

 # Shareable Tweets
-Shareable Tweets adds a Facebook Reaction's bar to the timeline which let's you create Facebook share links for your tweets.
-It's also an enhanced fork of GoodTwitter, a Chrome Extension that brought the old Twitter.com back.
+Shareable Tweets adds a Facebook Reaction's bar to the timeline & let's you create Facebook share links for your tweets.

 ## Installation
 This extension is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/shareable-tweets/gmdhfohiimofdkgfibdamlamdbehooba).